Experienced Maryland Lawyers Protecting Victims of Common Carrier Accidents

 At Plaxen Adler Muncy, P.A. our legal team is experienced in common carrier and mass transit accidents.
 We represent people like you, who were injured through no fault of your own, in seeking compensation for medical bills, lost wages, and pain and suffering.
 Contact our personal injury attorneys today to talk about your case.

 Mass transit systems at work in Maryland and the Baltimore area include buses, subways, taxis, and trains.
 These would also include the WMATA Metro system.
 Riders also have the option of taking an Uber or a Lyft, which is not quite public transportation – but not the same as driving oneself, either.
-Any mass transit system, unfortunately, is vulnerable to accidents.
+Any mass transit or common carrier system, unfortunately, is vulnerable to accidents.

 Train, taxi, bus, subway and other mass transit accidents tend to be worse than others because of the size of the vehicles, and because they typically don't provide safety equipment like airbags or seatbelts.
 Many commuters on trains or subways stand during rush hour, which make them even more vulnerable in the event of a crash or collision.